golang/website/_content/blog/goroutine-leak-profiles.md

 	<-ch
 }
 ```
-While the profile will not explicitly highlight the cause,
+While the profile does not explicitly highlight the missing `return`
-it directs you to the send operation.
+as the cause, it at least directs you to the faulty function, by
+highlighting the leaking send operation.
 ```
 (pprof) list DoubleSend
 Total: 1